 Once the Investigation is complete, the Investigator will compile the relevant information and evidence into an Investigation Report, which may include a timeline of the event(s), statements from interviews, physical and electronic evidence, a breakdown of the discrepancies in the various interviews, and credibility considerations.
-The Investigator will document any physical or electronic evidence in a manner that is conducive and unobstructive to concurrent or forthcoming police Investigations.
+The Investigator will document any physical or electronic evidence in a manner that is conducive and does not obstruct concurrent or forthcoming police Investigations.
 A student will have access to review the completed Investigation Report and/or investigative materials relevant to the Investigation after the Investigation has concluded.
-In order to protect confidentiality however, students may not be given copies of Investigation Reports and/or investigative materials.
+In order to protect confidentiality students may be given an electronic password protected copy of the investigation report which may be redacted.

 Allegations of potential violations of the Code of Student Conduct, if appropriate, are assigned at the conclusion of the Investigation at which point the Investigator explains the options for resolution to the involved parties.
-Should students not participate in the Investigator may assign allegation(s) to the respondent based on the information that the Investigator collected without the student's participation, if appropriate.
+Should students not participate in the Investigative Process, the conduct process may continue without their participation.
+The Investigator may assign allegation(s) to the respondent based on the information that the Investigator collected without the student's participation, if appropriate.

-d.
-Informal Resolution
+1. Informal Resolution

 If after the Investigation, the responding student accepts responsibility for the allegations of the Code of Student Conduct outlined in an Investigation Report, the student can choose to resolve the issue informally.
 Should the student wish to participate in the Informal Resolution Process, the Investigator conducting the initial inquiry/Investigation will inform the student of the appropriate sanctions for the misconduct.
 To participate in the Informal Resolution process, a student must accept both the finding and the sanctions.
 If accepted, the process ends, the finding is final, and there is no appeal.

 In cases involving another student (a Complainant) and/or a violation of Part I, section B.2 (Actions against Members of the University Community and Others) of the Code of Student Conduct, both the Complainant and the Respondent must agree to both the finding and the sanctions as recommended by the Investigator.
 The case will only be reopened if new material, previously unavailable is presented.
-Mediation will not be used to resolve cases involving Title IX-based allegations.
-The Informal Resolution, while not considered mediation, will also not be utilized to resolve cases of nonconsensual sexual intercourse.